yugabyte/docs/content/latest/quick-start/kubernetes/create-local-cluster.md

 Clients can now connect to this YugaByte DB universe using YSQL and YCQL APIs on the 5433 and 9042 ports respectively.

-## 4. Check cluster status via Kubernetes
+<h2 id="kubernetes-check-status-kubernetes">4.
+Check cluster status via Kubernetes</h2>

 You can see the status of the 3 services by simply running the following command.